Interactive reporting with Shiny I

 A first app

 The best way to understand Shiny is to build one.
-The weather dataset contains daily observations from US airports:
+Throughout this unit, we will use a weather dataset which contains daily observations from US airports:

 d <- read_csv("data/weather.csv")